jcunanan05/100-days-of-code/logs/r3-log.md

 ### R3D63 14/9
 - Watched state management videos again.
 Finished at 1.
 Problems of shared component state.
 Excited to watch the videos again.
 - Haven't coded calculator for a while.
 I like to plan my calculator's state management first on pen / paper first :)

+### R3D64 15/9
+- Went to fccTo coffee n' code.
+Had a good talk there while wiring my calculator app with redux. :)
+- Watched State management video again.
+Ended before 9.
+Render properties pattern.
+These are some nice patterns from extracting the view layer from the state layer.